 As from 1st July, 1954, the Southern Electric Authority acquired the Toowoomba Electric Light and Power Co.
 Ltd., thus bringing that company's area of supply under its control.
-The Southern Electric Authority is now responsible for the electrical supply and development of a consolidated area of 19,386 square miles.
+The Southern Electric Authority is now responsible for the electrical supply and development of a consolidated area of 19,386 square miles and is also providing bulk supply to the Western Downs area centred on Dalby.